(Avail. 24/7)

 [INFOGRAPHIC] A definition of each type of collar crime, including white, green, red, blue, and pink.

-Do Not Accept Responsibility for a White Collar Crime You Did Not Commit
+Do Not Accept Responsibility for a Crime You Did Not Commit

 Challenge the case against you.
 The prosecutor must prove his or her allegations with admissible evidence.
 It is their responsibility to prove that you are guilty beyond a reasonable doubt.
 If they cannot do that, you should not be held responsible for the crime.

 You have legal options.
 Use them before someone else makes a case against you.
 By retaining a criminal defense lawyer’s services in New Mexico, you have a fighting chance to defend your charges or reduce the severity of the potential consequences.
-You deserve to clear your name in a criminal court of law with as much privacy and discretion as possible.
+You deserve to clear your name in a criminal court of law.

 Get the Help You Want from Grano Law Offices, P.C.